PresentLocation/Art64X/200310/masterAssignmentList.md

 - Upload your HTML document into this assignment folder
 - Due next Tuesday

+## freeCodeCamp.org setup
+- Create free account

-## freeCodeCamp.org
+## freeCodeCamp.org intro
-- Complete any 10 challenges by Thursday end of class.
+- Complete any 10 challenges

 ## Codeweaving [ 646 ]
 - Utilize codeweaving technique in your apps